Attachment theory: Attachment behaviours

 The basic materials for the formation of a baby's hypothetical attachment behavioural system comprise a limited set of inborn proximity-promoting behaviours which Bowlby called attachment behaviours.
 Influenced by ethology, Bowlby asserted that the attachment behaviours babies emitted in their early months were fixed action patterns (FAPs).

 Fixed action patterns were first identified by ethologists in animals like stickleback fish and digger wasps.
-They were held to be reflexively triggered by a pre-ordained releasing stimulus and not to change in form or direction whatever the circumstances in which the animal found itself.
-Bowlby translated this as meaning young babies' smiles, cries, looks and sucks were "highly stereotyped" in form and "once initiated, follow their typical course to its completion almost irrespective of what is happening in the environment".
+They were held to be reflexively triggered by a pre-ordained releasing stimulus and not to change in form or direction, whatever the circumstances in which the animal found itself.
+Bowlby translated this as meaning young babies' smiles, cries, looks, and sucks were "highly stereotyped" in form and "once initiated, follow their typical course to its completion almost irrespective of what is happening in the environment".

-Observational researchers soon refuted Bowlby's belief that babies' early smiles, looks, reaches, sucks, roots, cries—or later on, their babbling and following—were fixed in form, triggered by only one releasing stimulus, or only had one evolutionary function (that of promoting proximity to mother).
-On the contrary, all these behaviours have many functions and vary subtly from occasion to occasion and adapt to the baby's current circumstances.A baby's cries are highly variable in duration, loudness and continuity.
+Observational researchers soon refuted Bowlby's belief that babies' early smiles, looks, reaches, sucks, roots, cries—or, later on, their babbling and following—were fixed in form, triggered by only one releasing stimulus, or had only one evolutionary function (that of promoting proximity to mother).
+On the contrary, all these behaviours have many functions and vary subtly from occasion to occasion and adapt to the baby's current circumstances.
+A baby's cries are highly variable in duration, loudness, and continuity.
 And the smiles of even the youngest infant vary in intensity, direction, eliciting event (sometimes babies smile in their sleep) and duration.
 Looking is also a very flexible behaviour and accompanies any intentional action by an infant.
 Likewise with babbling, which Bowlby listed among attachment behaviours.

 The fact that the behaviours Bowlby called "attachment behaviours" vary in form and function from birth on means they cannot be signals encoded by evolution to promote proximity to a mother-figure, as he claimed.
 But they can function as if they are signals when they serve to trigger the caregiving behaviour of anyone in their vicinity, that is, what attachment theorists call the caregiving behavioural system.

 A laboratory procedure

 True to the principles of ethology, John Bowlby initially conceptualized infant attachments as observable entities.
 Not just newborn's attachment behaviours, but the attachment behavioural system which integrated these behaviours, and such behavioural consequences as fear of strangers and separation anxiety were all supposed to be directly observable.
 Upon this basis, Mary Ainsworth and her colleagues designed a seven-episode laboratory-based observational procedure for measuring infants' attachments to their mothers called the Strange Situation Procedure or SSP.
-They predicted that, once infants have begun to form attachments to their mothers around the end of their first year, they should predictably use her as a secure base from which to explore an unfamiliar room containing attractive toys, and, later, to flee to, when confronted by a "stranger".
+They predicted that, once infants have begun to form attachments to their mothers around the end of their first year, they should predictably use her as a secure base from which to explore an unfamiliar room containing attractive toys, and, later, to flee to when confronted by a "stranger".